Where To Go Stand Up Paddleboarding In London

 Stand up paddleboarding, it seems, is the new sport de jour.
 Beloved by A-listers from Jennifer Aniston to Pierce Brosnan, SUP (as it’s known by fans) is the fastest growing water sport in the world – with a particularly big surge in interest reported during lockdown.
 In the UK, it’s unsurprisingly popular in beach towns across Cornwall and Devon – but there’s a big stand up paddleboarding scene in London too.
 Fancy dipping your toe in?
-Here’s everything you need to know.
+Here’s are the best places to go stand up paddleboarding in London, including where to learn the ropes.

 It offers a whole host of health benefits too – both physical and mental.
 All the major muscle groups are targeted, with a particular focus on core strength.
 It also challenges your balance and burns calories – though, as with most exercise, fitness benefits vary depending on how much effort you put in and how advanced your style is.
 Devotees also rave about the meditative effects: SUP requires your full attention, bringing you into an immersive state of flow.
 Studies have highlighted the ample wellbeing benefits of spending time in in blue spaces too.